MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

 > - Job and stage names cannot contain keywords (example: `deployment`).
 > - Each job in a stage must have a unique name.

-In YAML pipelines, we recommend that you put your deployment steps in a deployment job.
-A deployment job is a special type of [job](phases.md).
-It is a collection of steps, that are run sequentially against the environment.
+In YAML pipelines, we recommend that you put your deployment steps in a special type of [job](phases.md) called a deployment job.
+A deployment job is a collection of steps that are run sequentially against the environment.
 A deployment job and a [traditional job](phases.md) can exist in the same stage.

 Deployment jobs provide the following benefits: